Updated Summer 2021

 You’re going to need them for repairs and renovations too.
-I would suggest knowing which ones work for you before that urgent repair is needed.
+I would suggest knowing which are non-toxic and which ones work for you before that urgent repair is needed.

 This post covers low VOC, low odor, non-toxic options that are suitable for chemically sensitive or health-conscious folks.

 This post contains affiliate links to products I recommend.
 Upon purchase, I earn a small commission at no extra cost to you.

 I compared the odor level of these glues when wet.
 It is usually a better idea to sniff something dry/cured since there can be a dramatic difference between how tolerable something is wet and when cured.